HDSkins/renderer/README.md

+This project is a fork of the wonderful project https://github.com/unascribed-archive/Visage by Una Thompson (Copyright holder) which is licensed under the MIT license.

 # Multiple renderers

 For the usage of multiple renderers, you can start the server multiple times.
 All servers have to connect to one RabbitMQ Server and then clients